qusaifares/soccer-data/README.md

 [![npm version](https://badge.fury.io/js/soccer-data.svg)](https://badge.fury.io/js/soccer-data)

-A tool to make fetching up to date soccer data easy.
+A library to make fetching up to date soccer data easy.
 Most functions don't require an API key but some require it.
 Information is fetched from [TheSportsDB](https://www.thesportsdb.com/).

 ## How to use